fishjam-dev/python-server-sdk/README.md

 #### Notifier

-Notifier allows for receiving real-time updates from the Jellyfish Server.
+Notifier allows for receiving real-time updates from the Fishjam Server.

-You can read more about notifications in the [Jellyfish Docs](https://jellyfish-dev.github.io/jellyfish-docs/next/getting_started/notifications).
+You can read more about notifications in the [Fishjam Docs](https://fishjam-dev.github.io/fishjam-docs/next/getting_started/notifications).

 Create `Notifier` instance
 ```python